Information from carcasses which may be useful for loris and potto conservation

 If no changes in the blood vessels have been noticed during opening and first examination, the major bloodvessels can then be cut for removal of the heart, close to the lungs, the aorta and posterior vena cava close to the diaphragm, remaining connected with the heart.
 Examination of the heart should include thickness of walls (right, left ventricle, septum), the inner surface (papillary muscles) the entire septum muscle (cut), and collection of samples: several sections of ventricle muscle, particularly close to the papillary muscles and rhythmic center (Schoon, lecture manuscript)

-Removal of the cranial parts of digestive and respiratory tract and
+Removal of the cranial parts of digestive and respiratory

 other organs from throat and thorax